adainx/adainx.github.io/README.md

 My personal github page for portfolio purposes.

-Please don't download any artworks/images you see in this folder.
+Please don't download any artworks/images from this repository.